Who Delivers Your Gift Baskets?

-Imagine this: you started your gift basket business while employed by someone else.
-It pains you to be away from your creative workspace, but putting food on the table while starting an enterprise is mandatory for your sanity, health, and future as an entrepreneur.
+Imagine this: you make and sell gift baskets while working for someone else.
+It pains you to be away from your creative workspace.
+However, putting food on the table as you start this business the right way is mandatory for your sanity, health, and future as an entrepreneur.

 You’re walking down a hallway at the full-time job when a call arrives on your cellphone.
-Ducking into an office supply closet, you answer the phone and speak with a potential customer who’s just learned about your gift baskets (wow, referrals do work!).
+Ducking into an office supply closet, you answer the phone and speak with a potential customer who just found out about your gift baskets (wow, referrals do work!).

-She wants to order a birthday gift basket for her best friend who lives in another U.S. state.
-Good thing you’re in the supply closet, because you easily find a pen and paper just in case you need to write notes.
+She wants a birthday gift basket for her best friend who lives in another U.S. state.
+Good thing you’re in the supply closet, because you easily find a pen and paper to write notes.

 Oops.
-You didn’t consider this as a rush design, but now that you know, you cross your fingers, agree to mail it today, and thank your client before exiting the supply closet and continuing to work the full-time job.
+You didn’t expect this to be a rush design.
+Now that you know, you cross your fingers, agree to mail it today, and thank your client.
+You exit the supply closet and continue to work the full-time job.

 Hit the road

-It’s 4:30 pm, time to leave the job.
+It’s 4:30 pm.
+The employment work day is over.
 You’re 10 minutes away from your gift basket office, and you drive fast, yet carefully, to get there.
 No time for a bathroom break, feed the fish, or pet the dog.
-UPS closes at 5:00 p.m, and you have 20 minutes to make the gift basket, wrap it, close it in a box, and drive to UPS, which is five minutes away.
+UPS closes at 5:00 p.m, and you have 20 minutes.
+In that short time you must make the gift basket, wrap it, close it in a box, and drive to UPS, just five minutes away.

 Is completing this order even possible?

-You arrive at UPS at 4:55 p.m., just five minutes before they close.
-After completing the form at a computer within the UPS shipping office, paying for the delivery, and bidding the representative a good night, you exit the building and collapse in your car.
+You arrive at UPS at 4:55 p.m., a mere five minutes before it closes.
+After completing the form at the UPS computer, paying for delivery, and bidding the representative a good night, you exit the building and collapse in your car.

 Sporting a big smile on your face, you have just enough energy to get back home to enjoy the evening.

 What you just read isn’t a tale.
-It happened to me.
-Every word was exactly as it happened one day when I worked elsewhere, everything except feeding the fish (my husband was in charge of water creatures).
+It’s my story.
+Every word is exactly as it happened one day when I was working full time.
+Actually, the one difference was feeding the fish (my husband did that part).

-I’m lucky that UPS is five minutes away from my office, but that doesn’t mean I want to drive there every time I have an order.
+I’m lucky that UPS is five minutes away from my office.
+Still, that doesn’t mean I want to drive there every time I have an order.

-The following weekend I began thinking about other options, ways to outsource my shipping that would be affordable and much safer than ripping down a highway.
-When I figured out three new methods for deliveries, I tested all of them the next time orders arrived.
+The following weekend I began thinking about other options to outsource my shipping.
+I had to be affordable and much safer than driving at top speed down a highway.
+When I uncovered three new delivery methods, I tested all of them the next time orders arrived.

 The new systems were tested for local orders and out-of-state deliveries.
-Most of what I hoped would work out did not, and I went back to researching alternative ways.
+Results were not good. so I went back to researching alternative ways.

-The right systems were found and set up within the next month, and taking that task off my list let me figure out how to do other parts of my business better.
+The right systems were found and set up within the next month.
+Taking that task off my list let me realize how I could better perform other parts of my business.

 Discover your solution